 This forum gathers policy makers, industry representatives, and academics for a discussion on the design flaws of the current EU slot allocation regime.
 Subsequently, the event will examine the needs and reform options for a future slot allocation framework, drawing on national and local best practices and lessons learnt.
 More specifically, forum participants will consider the following critical questions:

-- How effective has the existing slots regime been in ensuring optimal connectivity, airport capacity utilisation and allocation of slots to airlines?
-Are there misuses of the rules that could be avoided?
+How effective has the existing slots regime been in ensuring optimal airport capacity utilisation and allocation of slots to airlines?

-- What are the possible ways forward for reforming the EU’s airport slots regime?
-(E.g. synergies with Airport Charges, Public Service Obligations, Traffic Distribution Rules, others?)
+What are the possible ways forward for reforming the airport slots system?